fmartinmonier/artefact_mapping/README.md

 | odom_tf_frame | /odom | Odometry TF frame for triangulation |
 | publish_debug_images | false | Publish a debug topic `/artefact_mapping/debug_image` showing the detections and their tracking in real time |
 | v | 0 | Verbosity output of node, increasing to 1 or 2 will give more debug messages and information on what is being detected, tracked and published |

+## Running on SMB

+### Preliminary steps
+1. Make sur the right arguments are passed to the launch file in Artefact_Mapping/artefact_mapping/launch/artefact_mapping.launch.
+Thos should be:
+    1. smb_number = 264
+    2. object_tracker_image_topic = /versavis/cam0/image_raw
+    3. darknet_cfg_path = $(find artefact_mapping)/share/yolov3.cfg
+    4. darknet_weight_path = (find artefact_mapping)/share/yolov3.weights
+    5. darknet_classes -> check with judges for correct artefacts
+    6. odom_tf_frame = /tracking_camera_odom
+    7. map_tf_frame = /map$
+    8. darknet_detection_threshold = 0.2
+    9 image_topic_buffer = 1000
+    10. Save the launch file

+### Deployment
+1. Open 4 terminals
+2. In terminal 1:
+    1. '''$ ssh team8@10.0.4.5 '''
+    2. Password: smb
+3. In terminal 2:
+    1. '''$ hostname -I''' -> Rememeber the hostname IP address
+    2. '''$ export ROS_MASTER_URI=http://10.0.4.5:11311'''
+    3. '''$ export ROS_IP=10.0.4.130''' (assuming '''$hostname -I''' returned 10.0.4.130)
+    4. '''$ cd Artefact_Mapping'''
+    5. '''$ source devel/setup.bash'''
+    6. '''$ roslaunch artefact_mapping artefact_mapping.launch'''
+4. In terminal 3:
+    1. '''$ export ROS_MASTER_URI=http://10.0.4.5:11311'''
+    2. '''$ export ROS_IP=10.0.4.130'''
+    3. '''$ rqt_image_view'''
+    4. In rqt_image_view, select topic /versavis/cam0/image_raw.
+Make sure the camera feed from SMB264 is being broadcasted.
+You can now see what the robot is seeing
+5. In terminal 4:
+    1. '''$ export ROS_MASTER_URI=http://10.0.4.5:11311'''
+    2. '''$ export ROS_IP=10.0.4.130'''
+    3. '''rosbag record -O competition.bag /tf /tf_static /versavis/cam0/image_raw /artefact_mapping/image_debug'''
+    4. A recording the competition will be available is the home directory of this base station computer
+6. It is important to keep connection to the robot during the run.
+Make sure connection is reliable!
+7. Once the run is done, kill the tasks in terminal 2,3 and 4
+8. Copy the artifacts.csv file from SMB to the base station computer.
+In terminal 2:
+    1. '''$ scp smb264@10.0.4.5:/tmp/artifacts.csv yoruseer@10.0.4.130:/home/yoruseer'''.
+This should copy the rosbag from the robot to the base station computer

+### Post processing steps
+1. From now on, no need for any SSH connection to the robot.
+You should have the artifacts.csv and the competition.bag files on the base station computer
+2. Open artifacts.csv in your favorite spreadsheet software.
+3. In a terminal, run '''$ rosbag play competition.bag -p'''.
+If the rosbag lasts more the 10 minutes, you can speed it up by running '''$ rosbag play competition.bag -p -r1.5''' where 1.5 is the relative speedup (to be adapted depending on how long the recording is)
+5. Run '''$ rqt_image_view'''.
+Select the topic /artefact_mapping/image_debug.
+4. Visible on your screen should be:
+    1. The *csv file
+    2. rqt_image_view
+    3. The terminal window with the rosbag running
+5. Click on the terminal window.
+Press the space bar to launch the rosbag
+6. Many false positives are to be expected in the detections.
+When a true positive occurs, highlight it in the csv file.
+Make sure the timestamp corresponds to the timestamp shown on the terminal where the rosbag is played.
+If things are going to quickly to appropriatly highlight the true positives, feel free to pause the rosbag playing by <strong>pressing the space bar<strong/>
+7. Once the rosbag fully played, delete all non highlighted detections.
+Handover this *csv file to the judges.